davormz/DropDrive/README.md

 Drop-Drive is a tool to backup your files in your personal cloud.

 ## Project Goal
-The Main goal of this project is to have a tool that helps to add or drop files into your personal cloud and practice some Node.js and AWS concepts.
+The Project's goal is to have a tool that helps to add or drop files into your personal cloud and have full control of your file backup storage.

 ## Features - backlog.
 + Define a CLI client which will receive a list of files or folder to upload to the specified cloud - v.1.0.0.